Nutrinza Limited Terms of Trade

 6.1 Buyer’s acknowledgement (no cancellation)

 The Buyer acknowledges it is not entitled to terminate, and must comply with its obligations under this contract in all respects including in respect of ordering, acceptance of the Goods and payment, even if there are changes in market conditions after the date of this contract that impact on the ability of the Buyer to use or on-sell the Goods or the underlying profitability of the Buyer’s business.
-The Seller commits to acquire the contracted Instalments from its own suppliers and will suffer significant loss if the Sale Contract is not performed by the Buyer.
+The Seller commits to acquire the contracted Instalments from its own suppliers and will suffer significant loss if the Sales Contract is not performed by the Buyer.

 6.2 Seller’s remedies

-(a) withhold or refuse delivery of any Goods or Instalment until the Enforcement Event has been remedied or ceases to the Seller's satisfaction.
+If an Enforcement Event occurs, then at any time after that Enforcement Event occurs, the Seller may: withhold or refuse delivery of any Goods or Instalment until the Enforcement Event has been remedied or ceases to the Seller's satisfaction.
 If the Seller does so, the Buyer will still be liable to pay the applicable Instalment Price and storage charges for the Goods or Instalment in accordance with clause 1;

-(b) cancel the Sale Contract; and/or
+a) cancel the Sales Contract; and/or

-(d) invoice the Buyer for liquidated damages being an amount equal to the undelivered contract quantity of the Goods multiplied by the difference between the contract price and the price the Seller can at that time sell the undelivered Goods (as determined by the Seller in its discretion), plus 25%.
-The Buyer acknowledges that the liquidated damages are reasonable and not intended as a penalty and they are a genuine pre-estimate of the anticipated or actual loss that the Seller will or may suffer if an Enforcement Event occurs.
+c) invoice the Buyer for liquidated damages being an amount equal to the undelivered contract quantity of the Goods multiplied by the difference between the contract price and the price the Seller can at that time sell the undelivered Goods (as determined by the Seller in its discretion), plus 25%.
+The Buyer acknowledges that the liquidated damages are reasonable and not intended as a penalty, and they are a genuine pre-estimate of the anticipated or actual loss that the Seller will or may suffer if an Enforcement Event occurs.
 If for any reason the liquidated damages payable in accordance with this clause are held by a court of competent jurisdiction, or are otherwise determined under or in connection with this contract, to constitute a penalty or are otherwise unenforceable for any other reason, the Seller may claim any loss suffered or incurred by the Seller in damages under law as a result of an Enforcement Event; and/or

 6.3 Rights reserved